-Most subscription services offer a 3-day or 7-day trial or a money back guarantee period.
+Tools: Most subscription services offer a 3-day or 7-day trial or a money back guarantee period.
 If they don’t offer one, ask for one.
-If they still don’t give it to you, that’s a red flag for that service.
+If they still don’t give it to you, that might be a red flag for that service.

 The great thing about a free trial period for a service that provides you with leads on items to resell is you can use the money you make from those items to buy more months of the subscription.
 If you can’t find enough during the free trial period to pay for your next subscription plus plenty of profit, then you know that particular service isn’t for you.